 - Junior Faculty Fellow, Yale University, 1977

 - Award for best PhD thesis, UCLA, 1971

 - Kodak Fellow, 1969

 The Keyes Group recently published the statistical temperature molecular dynamics (STMD) algorithm, which rapidly samples the significant configurations in systems where conventional MD gets trapped in free-energy minima.

 The Keyes Group pursues theoretical and computational biophysical chemistry.
-Collaborators include Professor Keyes’ postdoctoral advisor, Prof. Irwin Oppenheim (MIT), who visits every Thursday.
+Collaborators include Professor Keyes’ postdoctoral advisor, Prof. Irwin Oppenheim (MIT).
 Some current projects are:

 - Creating replica exchange STMD for CHARMM and applying it to computationally challenging systems (application to checkpoint kinase with Alvaro Monteiro, University of South Florida).

 - Energy landscape theory of chaperonin-assisted protein folding.

 - Developing and applying the POLIR potential for aqueous spectroscopy and solvation (with Christian Burnham, University of Houston).

 - Describing proteins, viruses and other nanostructures with coarse-grained, multiscale equations of motion (with Peter Ortoleva, Center for Cell and Virus Theory, Indiana University).